-Almost everyone who wants to venture into beekeeping often times wants to know what is the cost of beekeeping.
-Even though this factor is the main fundamental that determines whether you will delve into beekeeping or not, there is never an exact answer to the question.
+Even though cost is the main factor that determines whether you will go into beekeeping or not, there is never an exact answer to the question.
 This can be attributed to the fact that various variables dictate how much you will spend.
-These include: quality of the materials, types of bees, size of the hive, and whether you will craft it yourself or you will buy the hive.
+These include: the quality of the materials, types of bees, size of the hive, and whether you will craft it yourself or you will buy the hive.
+In this article we’ll discuss the cost of beekeeping and how to keep the cost down.

 Bee Hive Kit